orientechnologies/orientdb-docs/source/Configuration.md

 ##### index.auto.synchronousAutoRebuild

-Synchronous execution of auto rebuilding of indexes in case of db crash.
+Synchronous execution of auto rebuilding of indexes, in case of a DB crash.

 ```
 Setting name...: index.auto.synchronousAutoRebuild